Introduction

 Research

-Research Question & Quotes
+User Research Quotes

-😰 " It is hard to get close to my classmates and teacher.
-Sometimes, I feel like I am not involved in the class."
+😰 "It's hard to connect with my classmates and teacher.
+Sometimes, I feel disconnected from the class."

-😳 " It is challenging to be active in the online class.
-I don't want to show my face and room via video."
+😳 "It's difficult to be active in online classes.
+I don’t want to show my face or room on video."

 Ideation